josanly/python-module-project/README.md

 A task **doc** is configured inside the `build.gradle` file.
 This task run the command `make` into the `docs/` directory to compile the documentation from `docs/Makefile`.

-It will compile the doc into html, man and epud format.
+It will compile the doc into html, man and epub format.

 ```
 $ ./gradlew doc